 Opinion by Richard Baird

-Meta–Clase bcn’s concept draws on two critical components intrinsic to the Arper brand; essential forms and a sensitivity to colour.
-This is materialised throughout Arper’s collections as simple but strong silhouettes and as solid colours in fabric, moulding and coatings Many of Arper’s pieces, individually; in form and colour, have a strong graphic potential, this was built on by MAIO Architects for the Salone del Mobile stand, and furthered by Clase bcn’s graphic language of geometric shape and colour blocking in print.
-This is an expression and distillation of a philosophy, an articulation of the power of the individual object, collective arrangement and implied dialogue, rather than directly referencing the forms and texture of their furniture.
+Clase bcn’s concept draws on two critical components intrinsic to the Arper brand; essential forms and sensitivity to colour.
+This is materialised throughout Arper’s collections as simple but strong silhouettes and as solid colours in fabric, moulding and coatings.
+Many of Arper’s pieces, individually; in form and colour, have a strong graphic potential, this was built on by MAIO Architects for the Salone del Mobile stand, and furthered by Clase bcn’s graphic language of geometric shape and colour blocking in print.
+This is an expression and distillation of a philosophy, an articulation of the power of the individual object, their collective arrangement and the implication of a dialogue rather than directly referencing the forms and texture of the furniture.

-There is a graphic immediacy and simplicity to the work that creates compelling individual printed objects and collectively, a variety and opportunity for expression in the differing proportionalities and volumes of printed surfaces.
+There is a graphic immediacy and simplicity to Clase bcn’s work that creates compelling individual printed objects and collectively a variety and opportunity for expression in the differing proportionalities and volumes of printed surfaces.
 Although there is clearly a non-verbal language at play here, there is also a simple aesthetic pleasure to be derived from a multi-coloured mix of shapes.

 In collaboration with Jeannette Altherr–Arper’s creative director–and the stylists at Favaloro-Lucatelli, Clase bcn developed visual elements for Arper’s stand at the Salone.
 Much like the promotional materials, photography, video and illustration build to create a dialogue, a dialogue that expands the two essential values of form and colour to include play, family, intuition, light and balance.
 The result is an exhibition that contextualises the product and layers it with an intangible value beyond the graphic and material.
 More from Clase bcn on BP&O.

 If you liked this then you may also like: